n132/Libc-GOT-Hijacking/README.md

 Transform arbitrary write to RCE.
 (This skill works for glibc<=2.35, more work needs to be done to bypass the mitigation after glib-2.35)

 Userspace attacking: If you can write arbitrary memory space, you can use this method to execute arbitrary code.

 I learned the basic method from [Sammy Hajhamid][1] also this repo is inspired by his work.

+Update for 2.25+ glibc:
+Found a way to exploit, it but had no time to generalize it, asked my friends for help...

 # tl;dr